-On October 2, 1982, pioneering Australian clinicians, Barry Marshall and Robin Warren first reported that the stomach bacterium, Helicobacter pylori causes gastritis and is a major risk factor in peptic ulcer disease and stomach cancer.
+Pioneering Australian clinicians, Barry Marshall and Robin Warren first reported in 1982 that the stomach bacterium, Helicobacter pylori (H.plylori) causes gastritis and is a major risk factor in peptic ulcer disease and stomach cancer.

 Marshall and Warren were awarded the Nobel Prize in Physiology or Medicine in 2005 for their discovery, which has resulted in a change in treatment from surgery to drugs, savings the lives of millions through preventative action.

 Unfortunately, the global figures for gastric cancer continue to rise, and the disease is the third leading cause of cancer death worldwide.